-- 19.01 (a) With the approval of the employment supervisor(s) concerned, an employee may arrange to exchange their duties, or for their substitution, with or by a qualified person, for periods not to exceed 10 days at a time and not to exceed 3 weeks per term.
+- 19.02 (a) With the approval of the employment supervisor(s) concerned, an employee may arrange to exchange their duties, or for their substitution, with or by a qualified person, without loss of pay, for periods not to exceed 10 days at a time and not to exceed 3 weeks per term.
 If the employee cannot find a suitable replacement, the employment supervisor, upon request, will assist in finding a suitable replacement.
-Examples of such an arrangement would be for the employee to attend an Academic Conference, a Union Convention, or to attend to an ill family member.
-Approval of the employment supervisor shall not be unreasonably withheld. - (b) It is agreed that an employee may utilize-10 such substitution days for personal leave.
+Examples of such an arrangement would be for the employee to attend: an Academic Conference, a Union Convention, reproductive health and wellbeing, gender-affirming care, to an ill family member.
+Requests exceeding the maximum limits will be considered.
+Approval of the employment supervisor shall not be unreasonably withheld. - (b) It is agreed that an employee may utilize 10 such substitution days for personal leave.

-19.02 Unpaid Personal Leave
+19.03 Unpaid Personal Leave